 The Church of Jesus Christ is a thoughtful, supportive presence in communities across the globe.
 With open hearts and compassion, Church members stand ready to share the truth of the Gospel with all those who would hear.

 The Church of Jesus Christ has from its inception been challenged by the words of Christ as recorded in the final chapter of Matthew to "Go ye therefore and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost..."
 Matt.
 28:19-20.
-This Gospel of Jesus Christ is truly a "Pearl for Salvation" made available to all of His Creation who are seeking with a sincere heart.
+This Gospel of Jesus Christ is truly a treasure made available to all of His Creation who are seeking with a sincere heart.

 Outreach and missionary work has been a key part of the restored Gospel since it was established, with growth and outreach throughout the United States and its Native American people.
 Over the years the work continued to grow into foreign fields and The Church has developed missionary operating committees to manage the many missions established throughout the world.